TheLocust3/hierarchy/README.md

 ## to-do

+- Allow some sort of prioritization of goals
+- Track history of trees and visualize its change over time
+- Add some personal journal?
 - Enforce some sort of customizable ordering to lists/trees
 - List view refactor
   - What should the columns be?
 Should they really be statuses'?